AJenbo/DiabloGrooboAnalysis/readme.md

 | 14   | 2144005606     | 1229976755 | 2008-12-22 20:12:35 |
 | 15   | 1342549707     | 1230053637 | 2008-12-23 17:33:57 |
 | 16   | 118068228      | 1230830247 | 2009-01-01 17:17:27 |

-###### _Figure 5: Dungeon seeds and game seeds present in Groobo's run_
+###### _Figure 5 - Dungeon seeds and game seeds present in Groobo's run_

 The identified games were all started between December 22, 2008 and January 1, 2009 in the weeks directly prior to his January 16, 2009 submission.
 Only dlvl 7 and dlvl 8 appeared to be from the same game, indicating the segments were artificially combined from a minimum of 13 different playthroughs.

 Save files are encrypted, increasing the difficulty of modifying the dungeon seeds after generation.
-However, various methods of hooking into the game code are known to exist as described in [[#Appendix B Diablo Modification Tools|Appendix B]] which could have been used to set a combination of dungeon seeds that wouldn't normally appear together.
+However, various methods of hooking into the game code are known to exist as described in [[#Appendix B - Diablo Modification Tools]] which could have been used to set a combination of dungeon seeds that wouldn't normally appear together.
 Modification of specific dungeon seeds is discussed further in [[#Inaccessible Dungeon Level|Inaccessible Dungeon Level]].

 ## Inconsistent Inventory